 Drunk driving isn’t the only thing keeping auto-related deaths on the rise.
-Distracted driving has become one of the most prominent issues (some call it an epidemic) leading to injury and death on the road.
+Distracted driving has become one of the most prominent issues (some call it an epidemic) leading to car accident injury and death on the road.
 The Center For Disease Control and Prevention, estimates that 9 people in the U.S. die every day due to distracted driver.

 It only takes 3 seconds after you take your eyes off the road for an accident to happen.

 Distracted driving is any of the following (but not limited to):